 Fig 4- Elements of transformation

-Focus on these elements when working together towards transformation in current food system would support the achievement towards food system that bloster up to meet future food insecurities that result in sustainable, resilient and equitable food systems.
+Focus on these elements when working together towards transformation in the current food system would support the achievement towards a food system that bolster up to meet future food insecurities that result in sustainable, resilient and equitable food systems.

 SUSTAINABLE FOOD SYSTEM

-A sustainable food system (SFS) is a food system that provides nutrition and food security to all and sundry while upholding the social, economic, and environmental underpinnings required to ensure that subsequent generations have the equal opportunity for food and nutrition (FAO, 2018).
-This indicates that: It should be constantly profitable (economic sustainability); It should be broadly benefitable to the society (social sustainability); It should have the beneficial or indifferent impact on the environment (environmental sustainability).
+A sustainable food system (SFS) is a food system that provides nutrition and food security to all and sundry while upholding the social, economic, and environmental underpinnings required to ensure that subsequent generations have equal opportunity for food and nutrition (FAO, 2018).
+This indicates that It should be constantly profitable (economic sustainability); It should be broadly benefitable to society (social sustainability); It should have a beneficial or indifferent impact on the environment (environmental sustainability).

 Fig 5 : Interaction between components of SFS